 An architect or project engineer responsible for the construction of a new school building built after October 12, 1988, or a licensed inspector signs a statement that no ACM was specified as a building material in any construction document for the building, or, to the best of his or her knowledge, no ACM was used as a building material in the building.
 The local education agency must submit a copy of the signed statement of the architect, project engineer, or licensed inspector to the Department and must include the statement in the management plan for that school.

-The exclusions, under 454 CMR 28.12(2)(1) through (3) , from conducting the inspection under section 28.12(2)(1) must apply only to homogeneous or sampling areas of a school building that were inspected and sampled before October 17, 1987.
-The local education agency must conduct an inspection under 454 CMR 28.12.02(a) of all areas inspected before October 17, 1987 that were not sampled or were not assumed to be ACM.
+The exclusions, under 454 CMR 28.13(12), from conducting the inspection under section 28.13(2)(1) must apply only to homogeneous or sampling areas of a school building that were inspected and sampled before October 17, 1987.
+The local education agency must conduct an inspection under 454 CMR 28.13(2)(a) of all areas inspected before October 17, 1987 that were not sampled or were not assumed to be ACM.

-If ACM is subsequently found in a homogeneous or sampling area of a local education agency that had been identified as receiving an exclusion by an inspector under 454 CMR 28.12(12) (a)(3) or (4), or by an architect, project engineer or licensed inspector under 454 CMR 28.12.12(a)(6) the local education agency shall have one hundred and eighty (180) days following the date of identification of ACM to comply with these regulations.
+If ACM is subsequently found in a homogeneous or sampling area of a local education agency that had been identified as receiving an exclusion by an inspector under 454 CMR 28.13(12) (a)3 or 4, or by an architect, project engineer or licensed inspector under 454 CMR 28.13(12)(a)6 the local education agency shall have one hundred and eighty (180) days following the date of identification of ACM to comply with these regulations.

-Asbestos Containing Building Material found in Soil Excavations and Work practices for Asbestos Cement Pipe (ACP) Maintenance
+Work practices for Asbestos Cement Pipe (ACP)